 Initial Steps for Potting Orchid Keikis

 Removing your keiki too early will significantly decrease its chances of survival.
 Before removing the keiki, make absolutely sure that the plantlet is old enough to be taken from its mother and that the root system is quite healthy.
-Success in potting orchid keikis requires that the keiki have at least three leaves and roots that are 2-3 inches long (5-7 cm.), ideally with root tips that are dark green.
+Success in potting orchid keikis requires that the keiki have at least three leaves and roots that are 2 to 3 inches long (5-8 cm.), ideally with root tips that are dark green.

 How to Plant an Orchid Keiki